Money Saving Rental Tips

 - Cleaning Fees

 - Maintenance (get a phone number)

-Don't forget to get the manager's contact telephone number and entry/exit procedures for your rental property.
-We recommend keeping the contact's details in your smart phone and wallet.
+Be sure to get the manager's contact telephone number and entry/exit procedures for your rental home.
+We suggest saving the contact's details in your smartphone and wallet.

 During your Stay

-- To make sure no damages are linked to your stay, create a record of any trouble spots of the property.
-Call the property manager right away to report your observations.
-This may prevent disputes during check out.
+- Photograph on your arrival.
+To make certain no damages are linked to your visit, create a record of any trouble spots of the property.
+If you discover property damage, or if repairs are required contact the property manager right away.

 - Ask questions.
-You could need guidance for a fireplace, Television set or spa tub.
-Call your property manager.
+You might need guidance for a fireplace, TV or spa tub.
+Get in touch with your home manager.
 They are there to assist.
-A brief phone call helps prevent many headaches.
+A quick phone call eliminates many head aches.

-- Check to make sure you've packed everything.
-Examine drawers, bath cupboards and cabinets.
+- Make sure you've packed everything.
+Inspect drawers, bath cabinets and cabinets.

-- As soon as everything is out, do a walk-through of the rental to confirm no property damage occurred in the course of your remain.
-We recommend walking through with the rental manager whenever possible (often this isn't possible)..
-If the property manager is not available, be sure to take photos of the property to record its condition.
+- As soon as your things are all out, perform a walk-through of the rental home to make sure that no property damage occurred during your stay.
+If at all possible, do this walk-out review with the property owner present.
+If the property manager is not available, make sure to take photos of the property to record its condition.

-- Did you enjoy your vacation?
-Just about all rental management companies and rental websites make it easy for travellers to give comments.
-If your vacation rental and/or property manager was top notch, they will appreciate your recommendations.
-If anything was wrong and they failed to correct it in a reasonable manner, or when the property was not as described, you may want to note that in your critique.
+- Did you love your rental?
+Just about all rental home management companies and rental websites make it easy for renters to offer feedback.
+If the property and/or property manager was top-notch, they will likely appreciate your recommendations.
+If something went wrong and they didn't fix it in a acceptable manner, or when the property was not as described, you should note that in your critique.